trimble-oss/tc-dotnet-sdk-docs/documentation/Developer Guide - Client.md

 TC uses token based authentication.
 The token is issued by TC though exchanging a valid TID token acquired during the TID OAuth2 (OpenID Connect) authentication (see [Trimble.Identity Developer Guide](Trimble.Identity%20Developer%20Guide.md)).

 It is important to understand that the ID token is generally a one use token with short life span.
 It is expired much faster than the TID access token and TC access token.
-This means that when the TC token is expired and a new token needs to be acquired (there is no refresh token concept for TC) app will have to request a new id token from TID.
-This can be done by executing the refresh flow (**AcquireTokenByRefreshTokenAsync**).
+This means that when the TC token is expired and a new TID token needs to be acquired (there is no refresh token concept for TC) app will have to request a new id token from TID.
+This can be done by `AuthenticationContext.AcquireTokenByRefreshTokenAsync` or by using `RefreshOptions.IdToken` option in other `AuthenticationContext.AcquireTokenAsync` methods.
+Please refer to the [Trimble.Identity Developer Guide](Trimble.Identity%20Developer%20Guide.md).

-## <a name="authentication-snippets">Code Snippets</a>

 ### <a name="example-sign-in">Example: Authenticating with TC API </a>

 To authenticate with TC, the TID token must be "exchanged" for a TC token.
-Note that the ID token is very short lived.
-This basically means that the token meant is for one time use and your app must always refresh the cached token before calling the LoginAsync method.
+Note that the ID token is usually a short lived.
+This basically means that the token is meant for one time use. `LoginAsync` could fail if the `id_token` is expired.

+    var authCtx = new AuthenticationContext(...);
-    var accessToken = ...;
+    var accessToken = await authCtx.AcquireTokenAsync(RefreshOptions.IdToken)

     var serviceUri = ...;
-    var authCtx = new AuthenticationContext(...);

     using (var client = new TrimbleConnectClient(serviceUri))
     {
-        accessToken = await authCtx.AcquireTokenByRefreshTokenAsync(accessToken)
         await client.LoginAsync(accessToken.IdToken);
         ...
     }

 ### <a name="example-refresh-token">Example: Use retry handler to refresh expired access token automatically</a>

-The tc access token can expire at any moment of time that cannot be predicted by the application.
-To handle the token expiration it is recommended to use an http delegating handler (RetryHandler) that intercepts responses from the backend, handle access token refresh logic and repeat the original request transparently for the caller.
+The TC access token can expire at any moment of time that cannot be predicted by the application.
+To handle the token expiration it is recommended to use an http delegating handler (`RetryHandler`) that intercepts responses from the backend, handle access token refresh logic and repeat the original request transparently for the caller.

-Below is a code snippet showing how to install a RetryHandler and connect it to the TC client.
+Below is a code snippet showing how to install a `RetryHandler` and connect it to the TC client.

     var authCtx = new AuthenticationContext(...);